dnaspider/anunnaki/README.md

 Use > when you want it to output the input as well for whatever reason for repeat (see further below which key to press for repeat).

+Also know this:

+The input is your shortcut.
+The output is what will run.

+And, each line in db.txt is a slot for its own shortcut (using the multi-line format compresses it to one line by removing new lines and tabs after saving of course).

 Simple emoji example: